Translating & Logo-making My Way Through The Week

 Hey everyone!
 Alex here, and I’m ready to tell you all about the previous week in my life as a GSV volunteer.

 This week was all about translation and logo work, so you can be sure I did a lot related to that.
-In the first part of the week, my main task was to finalise and check the translation of two iACT documents we need for the upcoming LAND training as I mentioned to you in my post last week.
+In the first part of the week, my main task was to finalise and check the translation of two iACT documents we need for our LAND training as I mentioned to you in my post last week.
 The week started off with some light checking and editing of the workbook as well, and I also got to work on the PDC course for a little bit.
 But the major part of the first half of last week was actually taken up by making the new LAND logo design — adapting the original English version into Bulgarian.
 This week was one of feedback and amends, which meant I made a few versions and a few edits until landing the final versions you can see below.
-Once the original version was adapted in Bulgarian though, we also thought it would be nice in English as well, which is why we also adjusted the English version to properly represent the project and our association.
+Once the original version was adapted in Bulgarian though, we (with my supervisor) also thought it would be nice in English as well, which is why we also adjusted the English version to properly represent the project and our Association.
 Even though it isn’t fully ready at this point, you can see the results of my work below.

 This is it from me for now, hope you have a pleasant weekend!